mogiioin/hls-m3u8/README.md

 For VOD or EVENT media playlists, the `winsize` should be 0.

 For writing, there are `Encode` methods that return a `*bytes.Buffer`.
 This buffer serves as a cache.
+It is also possible to call `EncodeWithSkip` to skip the first `n` segments.

 ## Installation / Usage